 Andrographis paniculata – Helps control larvae production, blocks eggs from hatching

-it was shown how wormwood reduced tapeworm replication, and results were positive.
+it was shown how wormwood reduced tapeworm replication, and the results were positive.
 In yet another study, it was shown to have beneficial effects in patients with Schistosomiasis.

 Berberine – Also known as Oregon grape or Goldenthread, this is a pretty popular anti-parasitic agent in the world of herbal medicine.
 It’s also used for supporting healthy blood sugar levels, and finally, it has a place in the world of Lyme treatment for its ability to target pathogens of all sorts.